dpgranger8/FetchDesserts/README.md

 # Dave's Desserts

 Fetch.com coding challenge solution in SwiftUI.
-It allows users to browse dessert recipes and watch how each dessert is made.
+It allows users to browse dessert recipes and learn how each dessert is made.

 ## Features